 - Booking.com for hotels and hostels

-- Discover Cars for finding best deals on car rentals
+- Discover Cars for finding the best deals on car rentals

-- Motorhome Republic for finding best deals on campervan and motorhome rental
+- Motorhome Republic for finding the best deals on campervan and motorhome rental

-- Get Your Guide – booking engine for tours & activities around the World
+- Get Your Guide – the ultimate booking engine for tours & activities around the World

 Tips for your New Zealand holiday planning

-- If you are travelling within the peak season December through until March I highly recommend booking your accommodation and car/camper as far in advance as you can.
+- If you are traveling within the peak season December through March I highly recommend booking your accommodation and car/camper as far in advance as you can.
 It’s a busy time!

-- If you are travelling in the winter months end of end of June – beginning of September make sure your accommodation in Queenstown and Wanaka is booked in advance.
+- If you are traveling in the winter months from the end of June – the beginning of September then make sure your accommodation in Queenstown and Wanaka is booked in advance.
 Those are ski season months and both of those places are famous and busy ski towns.

-- Get CamperMate travel app for finding the best campsites on the island.
+- Get the CamperMate travel app for finding the best campsites on the island.